The versatile advantages of NVMe are becoming increasingly apparent in modern storage systems. You can take advantage of them in the cloud.

 In CentOS 6.x/7.x and RHEL 6x./7.x, upgrading the Linux Kernel is a painful procedure which requires about a dozen steps.
 On Fedora, all it takes is a time-saving two-liner.
 You don’t need to concern yourself with the configuration of the grub boot manager, which is a frequent source of trouble on CentOS and RHEL.

-If you started an instance from the official CentOS AMI on AWS, you are running kernel 3.1 as of this writing, while you could easily take advantage of improved security features of newer kernels that are already available in a stable release.
-Renowned Linux kernel maintainer Greg Kroah-Hartman released the new Linux Kernel 4.14.15, which includes important fixes for Spectre & Meltdown.
-Here is how to update your Linux kernel from 3.1 to 4.14.15 in place.
+If you launch an instance from the official CentOS or RHEL 7.x AMI on AWS, you will be running kernel 3.1 as of this writing.
+That’s not a good idea.
+You can easily take advantage of improved security features of newer kernels that are already available in a stable release.
+The renowned Linux kernel maintainer Greg Kroah-Hartman released the Linux Kernel 4.14.15, which includes important fixes for Spectre & Meltdown.
+Here is how to update your Linux kernel from 3.1 to 4.16.11 in place.